kmansoft/longview-go/README.md

 - CPU (user / system times, load average)
 - SysInfo (processor count, model, kernel version)
 - Memory (free / used for real and swap)
+- Network, t/rx and MAC
-- Network (tx/rx and MAC)
+- Network, listen sockets and connections

-The goal is to implement everything which is in the Perl version, so these will come next and fairly soon I hope:

 - Disks
 - Processes
+- NGINX
-- Ports
+- MySQL

-And then
+The goal is to implement everything which is in the Perl version, so these will come next and fairly soon I hope:

 - Package updates
-- NGINX

 - Apache (???)
 I don't use it and don't have it installed, but will take a pull request